-The net book value of exploration and evaluation assets amounted to \$34.8 million as at December 31, 2021.
-At each reporting period, management assesses exploration and evaluation assets (or cash generating unit (CGU)) to determine whether there are any indicators of impairment.
+The net book value of exploration and evaluation assets amounted to \$29.2 million as at December 31, 2022.
+At each reporting period, management assesses exploration and evaluation assets or cash generating units (CGUs) to determine whether there are any indicators of impairment.
 If any such indicators exist, the asset's recoverable amount is estimated.
 An impairment loss is recognized if the carrying amount of an asset or the CGU exceeds its estimated recoverable amount.
+Management assesses exploration and evaluation assets for impairment based on the following indicators:

-Management assesses exploration and evaluation assets for impairment based on the following indicators: (i) the period for which the entity has the right to explore in the specific area has expired during the year or will expire in the near future; (ii) substantive expenditure on further exploration for an evaluation of mineral resources in the specific area is neither budgeted nor planned; (iii) sufficient data exists to determine that extracting the resources will not be technically feasible or commercially viable; and
+- (i) the period for which the entity has the right to explore in the specific area has expired during the year or will expire in the near future; - (ii) substantive expenditure on further exploration for and evaluation of mineral resources in the specific area is neither budgeted nor planned;